shopapps/has-table-relation/README.md

 $number->customer;

-// or if yo uhave more than one customer record owner of this number
+// or if you have more than one customer record owner of this number
 $number->customer()->where( 'active', true )->paginate();

 ```